Asian Development Bank

 The Asian Development Bank (ADB) is a regional development bank to promote social and economic development in Asia.
 The bank is headquartered in the city of Mandaluyong, in Metro Manila, Philippines, and maintains 31 field offices around the world.

 The bank was established on 19 December 1966 and admits the members of the UN Economic and Social Commission for Asia and the Pacific (UNESCAP, formerly the Economic Commission for Asia and the Far East or ECAFE), and non-regional developed countries.
-Starting with 31 members at its establishment, by 2019 ADB had 69 members.
+ADB’s membership reached 69 in September 2024.

 The ADB was modeled closely on the World Bank and uses a weighted voting system, in which votes are distributed in proportion to members' capital subscriptions.
 ADB releases an annual report that summarizes its operations, budget, and other materials for review by the public.
 The ADB-Japan Scholarship Program (ADB-JSP) enrolls about 300 students annually in academic institutions located in 10 countries within the Region.
 After completing their study programs, scholars are expected to contribute to the economic and social development of their home countries.
 ADB holds the status of an official United Nations Observer.

 As of 31 December 2020, Japan and the United States each holds the largest proportion of shares at 15.571%.
 China holds 6.429%, India holds 6.317%, and Australia holds 5.773%.

 Organization

-The highest policy-making body of the bank is the Board of Governors, composed of one representative from each member state.
-The Board of Governors, in turn, elect among themselves the twelve members of the board of directors and their deputies.
-Eight of the twelve members come from regional (Asia-Pacific) members while the others come from non-regional members.
+The highest policymaking body of the bank is the Board of Governors, which is composed of one representative from each member state.
+The Board of Governors, in turn, elects twelve members of the Board of Directors and their alternates from among its members.
+The Asian Development Bank (ADB) distinguishes between regional members, located in the Asia-Pacific region, and nonregional members, primarily from Europe and North America.
+Regional members are the main beneficiaries of development projects, whereas nonregional members primarily contribute capital.
+Eight of the twelve directors represent regional members, while the remaining four represent nonregional members.

 The Board of Governors also elect the bank's president, who is the chairperson of the board of directors and manages ADB.
 The president has a term of office lasting five years, and may be re-elected.
 Traditionally, and because Japan is one of the largest shareholders of the bank, the president has always been Japanese.

 The current president is Masato Kanda.
 He succeeded Masatsugu Asakawa who in 2024, announced his resignation effective on 23 February 2025.
 Prior to that, Asakawa succeeded Takehiko Nakao on 17 January 2020, who succeeded Haruhiko Kuroda in 2013.

 The headquarters of the bank is at 6 ADB Avenue, Mandaluyong, Metro Manila, Philippines, and it has 42 field offices in Asia and the Pacific and representative offices in Washington, Frankfurt, Tokyo and Sydney.
 The bank employs about 3,000 people, representing 60 of its 68 members.